btrapp/covidmortality2020/Mortality.md

  week from all causes, so we don't have to worry about if the underlying cause of death was attributed correctly or not.
 Let's just see if we can compare total death rates in 2020 to the historical averages of 2014-2019 for the same periods.

 Also, fun fact, the dataset contains deaths by jurisdiction for each state, plus summary rows at the end of the dataset for the entire US.
 So don't just sum up all the data by year/week or you'll double count.
-Google says 2.8 million peopled died in 2018 so there's a quick sanity checker to ensure we're not too far off.
+Google says 2.8 million people died in 2018 so there's a quick sanity checkpoint.